yds12/tarsila/README.md

+** NOTE: this project is a work in progress, if you want to use it, please save your work as frequently as possible to avoid data losses. **

 Tarsila is a pixel art and spritesheet editor written in Rust with [macroquad](https://macroquad.rs/) as graphics backend and [egui](https://www.egui.rs/) for GUI.
 The project is consists of 3 crates: